nagaraj-bahubali/Cross-Language-Clone-Detection/README.md

 * The performance of the model is measured in terms of accuracy, recall and precision.
 After evaluating the model, a [result.json][9] file will be created that describes the performance metrics.
 Also the training log can be found [here][10].

 ## Data: <br />
 **Input data:** <br />
 1. Token leven vector generation [dataset][4]: <br/>
 Two different datasets are used which contains the source code of projects in Java and python language.
-This dataset is used to generate token leven vectors for java and python.<br/>
+This dataset is used to generate token leven vectors for java and python.(Since the dataset is huge around 1 GB, we are not storing in repository.
+We ask you to download it in the reproduction steps.)<br/>
 * Java dataset: Contains all java projects(count- 1027) available on Github in the Apache organization(463 MB) <br/>
 * Python data: Contains popular python projects(count- 879) available on Github (204 MB)  <br/>